-John Tomlinson is an associate attorney at Barrett & Farahany.
-He came to the firm with 20 years of litigation experience, which in addition to employment cases included work on behalf of victims of occupational and environmental toxic torts, consumer protection lawsuits, and other disputes.
+John Tomlinson came to Barrett & Farahany with 20 years of litigation experience, which, in addition to employment cases, included work on behalf of victims of occupational and environmental toxic torts, consumer protection lawsuits, and other disputes.

 John was a leader in pursuing claims against BP Oil and other responsible parties because of the Deepwater Horizon oil spill of 2010.
 His efforts as part of the plaintiffs steering committee's economic damages team helped thousands of claimants in the Gulf Coast area receive compensation for losses incurred due to the spill.
 He was instrumental in the business economic loss model negotiations that resulted in the billion-dollar settlement used to compensate the plaintiffs.